ideaconsult/ambit-docker/README.md

 For testing the default should be fine.
 In production environments, it is strongly advisable to change this to something more secure.
 Use this password when connecting to the RDBMS server as root (see the section #Tips for more information).
 Note that the value of the option is irrelevant if using a custom RDBMS server.

 ## `docker-compose.yml` reference
 * For each database name in the `AMBIT_DATABASES` option above, add a new `api-<something>` section in the `docker-compose.yml` file.
-Use the existing `api-nanoreg1`, `api-nanoreg2` sections as an example.
+Use the existing sections of this type as an example.
 The `api-<something>` sections **must** be in sync with `AMBIT_DATABASES`.
 For example, if you have set the latter to `nanoreg1 datasetA datasetB`, `docker-compose.yml` must have and only have the `api-<something>` sections of `api-nanoreg1`, `api-datasetA`, and `api-datasetB`.
 You can actually use arbitrary names for these sections, but keeping the name of the dataset in the name keeps everything tidy.
 Note also that the `db` section must be present at all times, unless you opt to use a custom RDBMS server.
 * In each `api-<something>` section set the `AMBIT_DATABASE` environment variable (note the singular, unlike in `ambit-config.env`, where it is plural!) to the corresponding database.
 * In each `api-<something>` section set the `ports` option to a different host port (the one after `127.0.0.1`).
 With three datasets you may use, for example, `127.0.0.1:8080:8080`, `127.0.0.1:8081:8080`, and `127.0.0.1:8082:8080`.
 You may use any port numbers here (subject to OS permissions), just remember to open the same ports in your browser.
 For the service port (the last one), however, keep it at `8080`.